 Given the continued growth of automation technologies, many organizations don’t know what they already have.
 First, identify what automation exists within the organization already and rationalize as much as possible.

-“The more you standardize the environment before automating it further, the better placed you will be,” said Mr. Govekar.
+“The more you standardize the environment before automating it further, the better placed you will be,” says Govekar.
 “Don’t automate the mess – get rid of the mess first.”

 Next, attack cultural resistance

 Automation has implications for skills and job roles.
 Technical staff may ask, “Am I automating myself out of a job?”
 The answer is often yes.